GPT-5-Codex is now available! You can access GPT-5-Codex through TrueFoundry AI Gateway. Follow the setup steps below to get started.

 Prerequisites

-Before integrating Codex with TrueFoundry, ensure you have:- TrueFoundry Account: Create a Truefoundry account with atleast one model provider and generate a Personal Access Token by following the instructions in Generating Tokens.
+Before integrating Codex with TrueFoundry, ensure you have:- TrueFoundry Account: Create a Truefoundry account with at least one model provider and generate a Personal Access Token by following the instructions in Generating Tokens.
 For a quick setup guide, see our Gateway Quick Start

 - Codex Installation: Install the Codex CLI on your system

-Why Load Balancing Configuration is Necessary
+Why Routing Configuration is Necessary

-When Codex encounters these fully qualified model names directly, it incorrectly sends thinking tokens, which can cause unexpected behavior.
+When Codex encounters fully qualified model names directly, it incorrectly sends thinking tokens, which can cause unexpected behavior.

-The Solution: Load balancing configuration allows you to:
+The Solution: Routing configuration allows you to:

 Setup Process